 To show you just how easy it is to perform keyword research using Squirrly, here’s a quick example of how the process would look like if we were to research the keyword/key phrase: “spring cleanup”.

-Step 1/3: Enter the Keyword and Select the Country You Want to Focus On
+Step 1/3: Enter the Keyword and Select the Country and Language You Want to Focus On

 Simply add the keyword(s) you want to research in the dedicated field.
 You can research keywords for each article by focusing on the countries you are interested in.
 You now have over 140 Countries to choose from.